DinoVukelic/New-Graph-for-Data-Extraction/README.md

                         ' Only process if row 1 has text If Len(machineNameFull) > 0 Then

-                            ' Get the prefix (VIRTXEN, VDIST, VIRTPPC, or 372WTB) from the machine name machinePrefix = ExtractMachineName(machineNameFull)
+                            ' Extract prefix: VIRTXEN, VDIST, VIRTPPC, or 372WTB from the machine name machinePrefix = ExtractMachineName(machineNameFull)

                             ' Determine Machine Category based on the prefix